jemarq04/bash-argparse/README.md

 # Bash Argument Parser (BAP)

-This repository contains the script necessary to implement argument parsing in your bash script.
+This repository contains the script necessary to implement argument parsing in your own bash script.
 All that needs to be done is to move `BashArgParse` into your `PATH` and add `source BashArgParse` at the beginning of your bash script. **NOTE:** This can only be done the main body of a bash script, not in a function call.
 There are calls to `exit` that would exit your terminal if used through a function call.

 ## Using BAP